Proxicenturi47/Proxicenturi47/README.md

 # 💫 About Me:
-I’m learning AI and Machine Learning with a <br>background in backend development.  <br>Currently focused on building a strong foundation in ML <br>while exploring how intelligent models integrate with <br>real-world systems.<br>
+I’m learning AI and Machine Learning with a <br>background in backend development.
+Currently focused on building a strong foundation in ML <br>while exploring how intelligent models integrate with real-world systems.

 ## 🌐 Socials: